Banksy Sold A Painting For 1.4 Million And It Promptly Self-Destructed

-File this under So Fucking Punk.
+Well, this is something.
 At an auction at Sotheby’s in London, renowned street artist Banksy pulled the type of art-prank that charms fans, baffles collectors, and further solidifies the elusive renegade as a vital artist who puts creativity before commerce.
 Selling at $1.4 million, the mixed media piece in question marked a record-selling-price for the artist.
 But anyone who expected Banksy to be lurking in the shadows counting his money was sorely mistaken.

 When the auction gavel dropped, an alarm was sounded and “Girl With Balloon” — an iconic Banksy image spray-painted on canvas — immediately made its way through a shredder covertly hidden in the painting’s frame.
 Banksy captured the shock and wonderment of the crowd who watched a painting, now valued at well over a million, slowly torn to pieces in front of them.